 Tap the “create” button from your home screen or profile and the creator studio will appear.
 It’s here that you can create shows spontaneously or schedule them in advance.
 Amp helps your content find its right audience when your show details are completed accurately and in full.

 Your profile pic will automatically appear here.
-Editing show art is not possible during Beta testing.
-Changing your profile pic will change your show art, but given this is the image people will associate with your brand on Amp, we recommend retaining a single profile pic during Beta.
+Editing show art (background colors) is currently not possible, but canging your profile pic will change your show art.
+Given this is the image people will associate with your brand on Amp, we recommend retaining a single profile pic (or changing it sparingly).
 Whatever you choose should be consistent with your other channels, and help give listeners context about you or your show.

 A good title can help listeners find you when they’re searching for a show to listen to.
 It also helps provide context for what your show is about so listeners are enticed to check the show out.
 You’ll have up to 60 characters, but we recommend using no more than 30 to keep your title specific, appealing, and on one line.
 Your title should be easy to understand, with a hook.